 Camera phones and social media made images and videos more accessible and widespread than ever before.
 When taking a picture, we capture additional less important features that consume memory along with the focused object.
 When resizing images, it is hard to remove the less important features while keeping the high resolution of the main objects.

-Bidirectional Similarity offers a new approach to summarization of visual data (images and video) based on optimization of well defined similarity measure.
+Bidirectional Similarity offers a new approach to summarizing visual data (images and video) based on optimization of well-defined similarity measures.

 - Creation of Thumbnails